 This list of activities is for those of us with anxiety disorders who have a hard time getting out of our head and away from our own thoughts, fears, and feelings.
-We are very centered on our internal world, especially the negative side of it, and its important that we step out of the spotlight from time to time and let it shine on something else.
+We are very centered on our internal world, especially the negative side of it, and its important that we take ourselves out of the spotlight from time to time, and let it shine on something else.
 Too much time focused on our thoughts causes distorted sensations, distorted thinking, and it has a tendency to make everything in our lives seem more dramatic and “important” than it really is.

 Try to incorporate some of these ideas into your life on a regular basis so your brain can use some different muscles, and so that you can bring a little fun and freedom into your world.

 Being outside fills the senses, helping to push unwanted thoughts out of your mind.
 Breathe in the fresh air while paying attention to the details of what is around you – a great way to practice mindfulness and distract yourself from your worries.

 The best way to forget your own troubles is to focus on somebody else’s.
 Use the empathy and passionate caring that those of us with anxiety disorders were born with, to support a cause that you believe in.
 Visit VolunteerMatch.org to help guide you in your search for a non-profit that is a good fit for you.

 Our minds are constantly seeking information to ponder and analyze.
 This is one of those personality traits that tends to get us into trouble because in the absence of something to “healthy” to analyze, we start “junk thinking” – and we all know where that can lead us.
 Encourage your urge to analyze in a positive way by taking a class or two, learning a new language, joining a book club, or researching interesting topics on-line just for fun.